 The same goes for trash.
 Kitchens and bathrooms are typically where families keep their trash cans and a bored Dachshund is bound to go rummaging through.
 Your best option to Dachshund-proof your house is to opt for dog-proof trash cans, which can easily be found online.
 These are designed to only be accessible by humans and your Dachshund will leave it well alone.

 Related Post: How Do I Get Dog Hair Out Of My Clothes And Washing Machine?

 The living room tends to be the pride and joy of many families, where guests gather to relax.
 Keeping it clean and tidy when you have a Dachshund, however, can cause problems.
 There are endless opportunities for your pup to get up to mischief in the living room but you should be able to prevent most of the damage by making a few simple changes.

 Set ground rules

 You don’t have to deprive your dog of all luxury but having a few basic rules can help keep the living room clean.
 Start by saying no dirty dogs in the living room.
 Leave a towel by the door so you can wipe their feet and belly before they enter the family room.

 Secondly, if your Dachshund must come on the furniture, limit it to one item.
-Let your Dachshund know that they can use the old armchair in the corner but not the brand new couch.
+Let your Dachshund know that they can use the old armchair in the corner but not the brand-new couch.
 Alternatively, allow the Dachshund on the couch only when a blanket has been laid down.
 This keeps the mess in one space, making it easier to clean up.

 Hide cables and remotes

 Dachshunds love to chew and they may see electronics as toys.
 Cables should be kept out of reach, either behind furniture or fixed to the wall, too high for a tiny Dachshund to reach.
-Make sure there are always a few toys around so that if your dog does get the urge, they can chew on a dog-safe bone rather than the TV remote.
+Make sure there are always a few toys around so that if your dog does get the urge, it can chew on a dog-safe bone rather than the TV remote.

 Dog-proofing the bedrooms